 Gynecomastia Pinch Test a Self Diagnosis

 In addition to being known as “man boobs” or “moobs,” gynecomastia results in the development of male breast tissue that resemble those of women.
 There are, however, some cases of gynecomastia that are not caused by breast disorders.
 Man boobs can sometimes be caused by overweight individuals.
 It is possible to determine whether the gynecomastia is true gynecomastia or pseudo gynecomastia by performing the gynecomastia pinch test.
+The gynecomastia pinch test is a simple at home test that individuals can perform themselves to check for signs of gynecomastia.
 In order to reduce enlarged male breasts, it is important to get the correct diagnosis.

 Gynecomastia: What Is It?

 Generally, gynecomastia occurs when breast tissue grows larger because of hormonal imbalances.
+Hormonal changes, especially during puberty, are a common cause of gynecomastia.
 A decrease in testosterone levels and an increase in estrogen levels can result in this imbalance.
 In addition to hormonal imbalance, there are several factors that can cause it:

 Males who are affected by gynecomastia may experience one-sided breast growth or it may affect both sides.
+The presence of excess breast tissue or firm lumps under the nipple are common symptoms.
 A gynecomastia pinch test will not always identify the specific cause of man boobs but can determine whether it is fat or breast glands.
+Excess body fat can also cause an enlarged chest appearance, and weight loss may help reduce chest size in cases of pseudogynecomastia.

 Diagnosing Gynecomastia with the Gynecomastia Pinch Test